What a funeral really costs, line by line

 Professional charges

-- Transfer of the body to the funeral home, plus a fee for using the facility and staff for a viewing or ceremony.
+- Transfer of the body and use of facilities.
+Collecting the body, plus a fee for the staff and rooms used for a viewing or ceremony.

-- Embalming and preparation.
+- Embalming and preparation — about $750–$1,200.
 Embalming is rarely legally required; a provider cannot charge for it without permission and must tell you when refrigeration is an alternative.

 Merchandise

-- Casket.
-Often the single largest item — anywhere from several hundred dollars for a simple model to many thousands.
+- Casket — a few hundred to many thousands.
+Often the single largest item.
 You may buy one elsewhere and the home must accept it without a surcharge.

-- Urn (for cremation), which can be modest or elaborate, or simply a container you already own.
+- Urn (for cremation) — modest or elaborate, or simply a container you already own.

-- Burial vault or grave liner.
-Not required by law, but most cemeteries require one to keep the ground from settling; this can add $1,000 or more.
+- Burial vault or grave liner — about $1,000–$2,500.
+Not required by law, but most cemeteries require one to keep the ground from settling.

 Cemetery and third-party costs